traitecoevo/plant/doc/design.md

 the relevant strategy and the number of seeds.
 Alternatively, we could just use the index, as that is known at the correct level.

+So, the metapopulation will create a "seed pool", which is simply an integer of the appropriate length.
+It then disperses the seeds.

 ## Deaths

 ## Adding strategies, constants and standalone issues